Holy Lance: The Holy Lance kept at Jerusalem

-A Holy Lance relic is preserved at Saint Peter's Basilica in Vatican City, in a loggia carved into the pillar above the statue of Saint Longinus.

 The earliest known references to Holy Lance relics date to the 6th century.
 The Breviary of Jerusalem (circa 530) describes the lance on display at the Church of the Holy Sepulchre.
-In his Expositio Psalmorum (ca. 540-548), Cassiodorus asserts the continued presence of the lance in Jerusalem.
-A report by the Piacenza pilgrim (ca. 570) places the lance in the Church of Zion.
-Gregory of Tours described the lance and other relics of the Passion in his Libri Miraculorum (ca. 574-594).
+In his Expositio Psalmorum (c.
+540–548), Cassiodorus asserts the continued presence of the lance in Jerusalem.
+A report by the Piacenza pilgrim (c.
+570) places the lance in the Church of Zion.
+Gregory of Tours described the lance and other relics of the Passion in his Libri Miraculorum (c.
+574–594).

-The holy lance is also supposed to have been stolen from Rome by Alaric and his Visigoths during their plundering in August 410.
-Therefore it could have been buried together with Alaric among tons of gold, silver and the golden menorah in Cosenza, southern Italy in the fall of 410.
-Nobody has found Alaric’s tomb and treasure that was probably emptied by the Byzantines, and therefore the holy lance could possibly appear some hundred years later in Jerusalem.